ghollies/Rising-Constellation-FAQ/content/en/docs/Concepts/victory.md

 ---
 ### Victory
 #### How does one team win?
 There are 3 paths to victory.
 Each path gives 2/3/5 stars depending on the goals reached.
-The goal of the game is to hit the 12 stars mark first as a team.
+Stars from previous levels are accumulated and still count towards victory.
+The goal of the game is to hit the 14 stars mark first as a team.

+*Example*: A team could win with 5+3+2 stars from Path of Shadows, and 2 stars from Influence and Conquest.
+(10 + 2 + 2 = 14)

 #### Path of Conquest
 Stars are earned by a faction controlling a sector.
 Each sector is worth a certain number of Sector Points, and there are thresholds for how many sector points are needed for each of the star levels.
 You can hover over a sector to see the number of points it is worth (in the middle diamond).